holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 3. forever provides no file integrity or times-tamp checking, so there is nothing stopping your application files being swapped for trojanised counterfeits with forever
 4. Ability to add the following later without having to swap the chosen offering:
     1. Reverse proxy: I do not see a problem
-    2. Integrate NodeJS’s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing
+    2. Integrate NodeJSâ€™s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing
     3. Visibility of application statistics could be added later with the likes of [Monit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) or something else, but if you used Monit, then there would not really be a need for forever, as Monit does the little that forever does and is capable of so much more, but is not pushy on what to do and how to do it.
 All the behaviour is defined with quite a nice syntax in a config file or as many as you like.
 5. There is enough documentation to feel comfortable consuming forever, as forever does not do a lot, which is not a bad trait to have
 6. The code it self is probably production ready, but I have heard quite a bit about stability issues.
 You are also expected to have NPM installed (more attack surface in the form of an application whos sole purpose is to install more packages, which goes directly against what we are trying to achieve by minimising the attack surface) when we already have native package managers on the server(s).